kpidiba/JSP---Servlet/README.md

 - Go to C:\Program Files\Apache Software Foundation

-- Right click on Tomcat folder , Security > edit , Full controle to all users (enlever le read-only)
+- Enter in the folder tomcat version to get the permission

 ### ADD TO NETBEANS